ehneilsen/rtn-012/index.rst

 Timing
 ======

-The calculation of the Zernike sky requires computing the sums of Zernike coefficients, and therefore requires additional compute time over a simple lookup table.
+The calculation of the Zernike sky requires computing the sums of Zernike coefficients, and therefore requires additional compute time over a simple look-up table.
-Testing on a lightly loaded system shows the following timings for the lookup table and Zernike approximation computation of the full set of healpixel values at one MJD:
+Testing on a lightly loaded system shows the following timings for the look-up table and Zernike approximation computation of the full set of healpixel values at one MJD:

 ==========  =========
 Method      Time (ms)